bshurikan/Beni-BandcampPlayer/README.md

 * **Autoplay** - Automatically start playback on launch and when switching albums.
 * **Shuffle & Repeat** - Multiple playback modes for varied listening.
 * **Volume Control** - Adjustable volume.
-* **Image Viewer** - Click on the magnifying glass in Regular nad Mini mode to aoom and pan artwork and view it fullscreen with player and visualization/particle effects.
+* **Image Viewer** - Click on the magnifying glass in any mode to aoom and pan artwork and view it fullscreen, complete with player, playlist and visualization/particle effects.
-* **Dark Theme** - Beautiful dark interface that's easy on the eyes.
+* **App Themes** - Choose from Light, Dark, Album and Custom!
+Album Mode uses the color from each URLs album page.
+Custom uses locally stored .css files that you can customize.
+* **Account Menu** - Login to Bandcamp and access Follow Artist and Wishlist Album features directly from the Apps Account Menu!
+Easily Follow or Wishlist your favorite Artist/Album with this convenient feature.
+* **Track Change Notifications** - Keep track of what you are listening to, especially helpful when the app is hidden via nano modes autohide, or minimized; adjust the notifications or turn them off in the settings.

 *The main player interface with compact playlist, regular/mini/micro and nano modes.*
 *Note: Mini mode features optional player autohide so the artwork is fully viewable.*